 If you’ll be handling the fireflies you attract, make sure not to use a chemical bug spray on your body, either.
 Like insecticides, bug spray from your body will have a detrimental effect on your yard’s lightning bugs.

 Add a Water Feature to Your Garden

 Fireflies love to live where there’s water.
-They tend to gather in marshy areas, near ponds or pools, and in other areas with moisture or standing water.
-That means that adding a fountain or other water feature to your yard makes it even more attractive to these little bugs.
+They tend to gather where there is a water source, in marshy areas, near ponds or pools, and in other moist areas with standing water.
+That means that adding a fountain, small pond or other water feature to your yard makes it even more attractive to these little bugs.

 One thing to consider, though, is whether mosquitoes are a major threat in your area.
 They can carry disease, and the bites are no fun, either.
 Standing water is where mosquitoes lay their eggs, so it may not be the best choice for you.
 There are other things you can do to prevent your yard from becoming overrun with these pests, though, such as choosing plant species that naturally deter mosquitoes.